04. Application Protocol

 // code omitted ...

-// multiple requests
+// send multiple requests

 int32_t err = query(fd, "hello1");